Developer: Guerrilla Cambridge

 As it turns out, though, there was no “next game”.
 Killzone Shadow Fall came out on November 15, 2013, and now, in the early days of 2019, with more than five years having passed since then, that is the last we saw of Killzone.
 It wasn’t like Shadow Fall was a commercial failure either- the game had crossed 2 million units in sales by January of 2014, so clearly, it was doing well enough to warrant a sequel.
 Both Guerrilla Games and Sony, however, have gone in a very different direction.
 While working on Killzone Shadow Fall, Guerrilla had also begun developing a completely new IP- we now know that IP was Horizon: Zero Dawn, a game that was absolutely stunning, and also completely unlike anything Guerrilla Games had ever done with Killzone (the fact that Horizon’s story, storytelling, world building, open world design, and characters were some of its biggest strengths should tell you as much).

-Even on a more macro level, over the last seven to eight years, Sony’s focus has also clearly shifted, with them now preferring to make single player, cinematic, narrative-driven games like Uncharted, The Last of Us, God of War, and, yes, Horizon: Zero Dawn.
+Even on a more macro level, over the last seven to eight years, Sony’s focus has also clearly shifted, with them now preferring to make single player, cinematic, narrative-driven games like Uncharted, The Last of Us and, yes, Horizon: Zero Dawn.
 It’s also worth noting that Sony has clearly found a lot more success with these kinds of games than it ever had with its exclusives in the past.
 Since 2015, its first party titles have been on a roll, with games that follow this philosophy receiving unprecedented praise and selling surprisingly high numbers.
-The success that Sony has found just within the last couple of years with the likes of Horizon, God of War, and Spider-Man – to say nothing of what Naughty Dog has accomplished with its games – is indicative that there’s potential for long-term, consistent success if PlayStation keeps heading in this direction.
+The success that Sony has found just within the last couple of years with the likes of Horizon and Spider-Man – to say nothing of what Naughty Dog has accomplished with its games – is indicative that there’s potential for long-term, consistent success if PlayStation keeps heading in this direction.
 And clearly, looking at the games still bound for the PS4, it’s a direction that they will keep heading in.

 Looking at this direction, then, it’s really no surprise that Killzone just doesn’t figure into Sony’s plans.
 The real question, though, is this- has Sony just dropped Killzone altogether?
 Do they want Guerrilla Games to focus entirely on Horizon, and Horizon alone?
 That is a question that isn’t easy to answer, because we haven’t really received an indication as to what the future might hold for Killzone one way or another.
 While Guerrilla Games have expressed that they still love the franchise, both themselves and Sony have been largely non-committal and vague about the possibilities of a sequel- and really, looking at the impressive first party lineup Sony has amassed, and the level of success they have been consistently finding as a result, that’s not all that surprising.
 For the first time in many years, Sony doesn’t need to make a Killzone sequel.
 It’s a franchise they can afford to let rest- maybe even permanently.